qwertie/loyc.net/_posts/2016-08-21-lesv3-and-wasm.md

 - For readability, LES supports digit separators.
 Two digit separators are possible: `_` as in `0x6789_ABCD + 123_456_789`, or `'` as in `0x6789'ABCD + 123'456'789`.
 Which do you prefer?
 - Should `/* /* foo */ */` be one nested comment, or one comment plus a `*/` operator?
 - Probably `$` should only be allowed at the beginning of an operator, so that `-$x` is a negation of `$x` rather than a single `-$` operator.
-- What should the syntax be for an invalid UTF-8 byte?
-My original idea was `\uNNNN` and `\uNNNNN` for unicode, `\xNN` for latin-1 characters and `\?NN` for a byte that is invalid UTF-8.
-But now I'm leaning toward `\u` for unicode and `\xNN` for any single byte, including valid UTF-8 control characters and invalid bytes above 127.
 - If a numeric literal starts with a dot as in `.125`, this perhaps should be treated as an error, because `x+.125` would parse as `x +.
 125`, probably not what the user wanted.

 Conclusion